From £80,4959

 In the demonstrations that Porsche set up, it was actually more spectacular to stand outside and see a car drive over an undulating surface with its wheels hopping up and down while its body remained nearly perfectly level.

 At higher speeds, you truly can feel how the body movements (or lack thereof) are unlike anything else you might have driven, to the point where it messes with your sense of equilibrium.
-We would need some time on actual roads to figure out if we like it, but the effect is spectacular.
+We would need some time on regular roads to figure out if we like it, but the effect is spectacular.

 Engaging Sport or Sport Plus mode changes the system’s logic so that it aims to make the Turbo as composed yet natural as possible for intuitive performance driving.
 While this is not as dramatic, it does serve to make the 2.4-tonne car feel far lighter than it is.